Pahlaj-Sharma/2602K-KryptoKnights_Code_2025-2026/README.md

-# VEX V5 PROS Robot Code - Basic Chassis and Autonomous Control
+# VEX V5 PROS Robot Code - 2602K RobotCode

 This project provides a clean and commented starting point for a VEX V5 robot using the PROS and LemLib libraries.
 It sets up a basic drivetrain, integrates advanced odometry for precise movement, and includes a foundation for running autonomous routines and basic driver control.